RayTracing/raytracing.github.io/README.md

 Source Code
 -----------
 ### Intent
 This repository is not meant to act as its own tutorial.
-The source presented here is provided so you can compare your work when progressing through the book.
+The source is provided so you can compare your work when progressing through the book.
 We strongly recommend reading and following along with the book to understand the source.
+Ideally, you'll be developing your own implmentation as you go, in order to deeply understand how a raytracer works.

 ### Downloading The Source Code
 The [GitHub home][] for this project contains all source and documentation associated with the _Ray